What are ancillary benefits?

 Life insurance

 Life insurance is a popular ancillary benefit.
 A group life insurance policy helps your employees provide for their families in the event of their sudden or accidental death.
-For life insurance claims, your employee's beneficiary would be paid directly to maintain their quality of life.
+For life insurance claims, your employee's beneficiary would receive money to maintain their quality of life.
 Life insurance also helps pay for funeral expenses.
-If your life insurance policy allows accelerated benefits riders, your employees can even use their funds while living if diagnosed with a terminal illness.

 Critical illness insurance

-Separate from life insurance, critical illness insurance is another common type of ancillary benefit you can offer your employees.
-The policies vary, but most of them provide additional coverage for medical emergencies like heart attack, stroke, cancer, paralysis, kidney failure, and coronary bypass surgery.
-In these situations, your employee would receive a lump sum payment to help cover their medical bills or replace lost wages while they recover from their illness.
+In these situations, your employee would receive a lump sum to help cover their medical bills or replace lost wages while they recover from their illness.

 Pet insurance

-Many people see their pets as members of their family.
+Many people consider their pets as members of their family.
 For that reason, employers are starting to offer pet insurance coverage as an employee benefit to offset the cost of high vet bills.
-Pet insurance plans have no network providers, so your employees can typically use any vet, animal clinic, specialist, or emergency clinic they choose.
+Most pet insurance plans have no network providers, since they operate on a reimbursement model.
+Since your employees pay the vet bill upfront and submit a reimbursement claim, they can typically use any vet, animal clinic, specialist, or emergency clinic they choose.
+But some carriers may offer preferred provider options.

 Health reimbursement arrangement (HRA)